marian13/basic_temperature/README.md

 ![alt text](https://raw.githubusercontent.com/marian13/basic_temperature/master/logo.png)

-Basic Temperature is a Ruby library which provides a simple value object to work with temperatures and allows to perform basic operations like conversion from Celcius to Kelvin, from Kelvin to Fahrenheit etc.
+Basic Temperature is a Ruby library which provides a simple value object to work with temperatures and allows to perform basic operations like conversion from Celsius to Kelvin, from Kelvin to Fahrenheit etc.

 ### Features
 - Provides a `BasicTemperature` class which encapsulates all information about a certain